JulienRioux/chairleader/README.md

 # 🪑 Chairleader

-Welcome to the 🪑 Chairleader monorepo.
+Welcome to the `Chairleader` monorepo.

 ### Commands